pnp/pnpjs/docs/odata/queryable.md

 The Queryable class is the base class for all of the libraries building fluent request apis.

-## abstract class ODataQueryable<BatchType extends ODataBatch>
+## abstract class `ODataQueryable<BatchType extends ODataBatch>`

-This class takes a single type parameter represnting the type of the batch implementation object.
+This class takes a single type parameter representing the type of the batch implementation object.
 If your api will not support batching you can create a dummy class here and simply not use the batching calls.

 ## properties